fahadshamshad/awesome-transformers-in-medical-imaging/README.md

 # <p align=center>`Awesome Transformers in Medical Imaging`</p>

 A curated list of awesome Transformers resources in medical imaging (**in chronological order**), inspired by the other awesome-initiatives.
 We intend to regularly update the relevant latest papers and their open-source implementations on this page.

-If you find some overlooked papers, please open an issue or contact at fahad.shamshad3@gmail.com.
+We strongly encourage the researchers that want to promote their fantastic work to the community to make pull request to update their paper's information!

 ## Overview
 - [Survey papers](#survey)